 Before I cook anything, I always line the baking sheet or pan with foil.
 You can spray the foil with cooking spray so that your food doesn’t stick.

-Once you’re done cooking, all you need to do is carefully remove the foil and throw it away.
+Once you’re done the cooking, all you need to do is carefully remove the foil and throw it away.
 The pan is clean and doesn’t even need to be washed!

 You can use budget foil from a dollar store, but I find that can be too thin and tears easily.
 So I prefer to get the heavy duty foil at the grocery store.